mitchelvanbever/remix-auth-supabase/README.md

 This strategy aims to provide an easy way to start using supabase authentication with [Remix.run](https://remix.run/).

+For now it supports only email & password authentication but we'll support several strategies given time.
+Feel free to leave an issue describing the supabase auth method you need the desperate support for 🥰

 ## Supported runtimes

 | Runtime    | Has Support |